 Besides these benefits, ALPS printers can quickly and cheaply print a single sheet thus avoiding expensive setup costs associated with some other methods of printing.

 So what’s the catch?
-Well there’s a pretty big one: You can only make about 10 actual colors with the ALPS Thermal printer.
+Well, there’s a pretty big one: You can only make about 10 actual colors with the ALPS Thermal printer.
 You’re basically limited to a selection of black, white, cyan, magenta, yellow, red, blue, green, metallic silver, and metallic gold.
 Not only that, but the ALPS can only reliably print with 3 colors at a time due to the thickness of decal paper.
 Any more than 3 layers of color can result in scratching of the inks as the paper passes through the printer multiple times.
 Care must be taken to protect the decal before it’s applied to prevent scratching, decals have to be coated with "Liquid Decal Film" to make them scratch resistant.

 Oh, and if you do want to use red, blue, or green in your decal, you should know that the ALPS creates these three colors by “mixing” two other colors.
 So if you’re printing red (yellow + magenta) you’ve already used up 2 of the 3 available colors for your decal, leaving you with only one more color to choose from.

-Full Color Laser Printing
+Full-Color Laser Printing

-Full Color Laser printed waterslide decals are exactly what they sound like: full color!
-With this method you aren’t limited to 3 colors like with the ALPS.
+Full-Color Laser printed waterslide decals are exactly what they sound like: full color!
+With this method, you aren’t limited to 3 colors like with the ALPS.
 The resolution is just as crisp and the color choices are nearly limitless.
 And just like the ALPS, you can print single sheets quickly and cheaply.

 Color laser printers use a standard CMYK 4-color process.
 CMYK stands for cyan, magenta, yellow, and black.
 With this technology, all four of the available inks are precisely mixed and blended allowing for high color counts and even gradients.

-So what’s wrong with Full Color Laser printing?
+So what’s wrong with Full-Color Laser printing?
 Nothing, as long as you don’t want white or metallic colors.
 As we said before, most printers can’t print white ink.
 So you must carefully consider what your decal is going to be applied to.

 Inks are semi-opaque, meaning that they have some transparency; about 33% transparency on average.
 So if you create a beautiful yellow and red decal and slap it onto a blue object you’ve now got a green-ish/blue-ish decal.
-The only reliable way to make sure your laser printed decal looks correct is to apply it to a white object.
+The only reliable way to make sure your laser-printed decal looks correct is to apply it to a white object.

 So why aren’t we all printing decals with the offset printing method?
 In a word: cost.
 Offset printing requires very specialized equipment like high-quality image setters, developer machines, and floor-standing printing presses.
 It also takes a lot of time to transform a digital graphic into an offset printed decal – and the more colors you have, the longer it takes.
 Typically graphics need to dry for 30 days between color switches.
-So if you’re printing a multi color decal, be prepared to wait a while.
-The setup and operation of offset printing takes a substantial amount of time and skill.
+So if you’re printing a multi-color decal, be prepared to wait a while.
+The setup and operation of offset printing take a substantial amount of time and skill.